oat-sa/taohub-articles/forge/qti/tao-pci.md

 ### Clarification about Concepts

 The initial IMS Portable Custom Interaction (PCI) specification introduces the notion of Communication Bridge.
 In the documentation however, it is difficult to concretely grasp what this bridge actually is and does.
 There indeed seems to be a confusion between the Rendering Engine and the Communication Bridge itself.
 From our understanding, the bridge should be the global qtiCustomInteractionContext object and the Rendering Engine is therefore something totally different, out of the scope of this document.
 In this proposal, Open Assessment Technologies considers the Rendering Engine as the hosting platform, and the Communication Bridge as the global qtiCustomInteractionContext.
 This improves the understandability of the specification, and reduces its learning curve.
-Finnaly, it makes tangible the initial Interaction Rendering Conceptual Diagram.\
+Finnaly, it makes tangible the initial Interaction Rendering Conceptual Diagram.<br/>

-Figure 3: The initial Interaction Rendering Conceptual Diagram.\
+Figure 3: The initial Interaction Rendering Conceptual Diagram.<br/>

 ![](http://forge.taotesting.com/attachments/download/3450/renderingConcept.png)

-Before going further, let’s first redefine in depth the role and responsibility of each component involved in interaction rendering process for a better understanding of this proposal.\
+Before going further, let’s first redefine in depth the role and responsibility of each component involved in interaction rendering process for a better understanding of this proposal.<br/>

 1. The Custom Interaction Hook component brings all the code required to identify, render and execute a Custom Interaction instance.
 All required methods must be implemented.
 A custom interaction is first registered in the Communication Bridge as a Custom Interaction Hook.
 It represents the prototype of future Custom Interaction Instances.
 This hook is uniquely identified by its typeIdentifier.
 A Custom Interaction Hook is to be cloned to produce a Custom Interaction Instance each time it has to be rendered.
 It is useful to make the distinction between the Custom Interaction Hook (or prototype) from its instances because there may be more than one occurrence of such custom interaction within a single QTI assessmentItem.
 In this document, a Custom Interaction Hook refers to the prototype whilst Custom Interaction instances refer to its clone (which is intended to be initialized and executed at rendering time).
 The Custom Interaction Hook, is the former Custom Interaction in Figure 3.

 2\.
 The Communication Bridge component, as known as the qtiCustomInteractionContext object, is the unique way for a given custom interaction and the Rendering Engine to communicate with each other.
 All required methods must be implemented.
 Since it is where the Custom Interaction Hooks get registered, it also serve as a registry for them.